moby/moby/docs/sources/articles/host_integration.md

 # Automatically Start Containers

+If you use `docker run --restart always`, the container will restart after the docker daemon or the host restart.

-You can use your Docker containers with process managers like `upstart`, `systemd` and `supervisor`.
+But you can use your Docker containers with process managers like `upstart`, `systemd` and `supervisor`.

 ## Introduction

-If you want a process manager to manage your containers you will need to run the docker daemon with the `-r=false` so that docker will not automatically restart your containers when the host is restarted.
+If you want a process manager to manage your containers (without `--restart always` during `docker run`), you will need to run the docker daemon with the `-r=false` so that docker will not automatically restart your containers when the host is restarted.